mavryk-network/taquito/docs/smartcontracts.md

 ## Loading the contract in Taquito

-To load the contract from the Tezos Blockchain, we use the `Tezos.contract.at` method.
+To load the contract from the Mavryk Blockchain, we use the `Mavryk.contract.at` method.
 We can inspect the contract methods and data types using the `c.parameterSchema.ExtractSignatures()` method.

 The following example shows how to load the contract and view the methods on that contract.